-The delicious, rich Cambodian dip called prahok ktis is served with fresh crispy vegetables and makes a great introduction to the use of the Cambodian fermented fish called prahok and the curry paste called kroeung in authentic Khmer cuisine.
+This authentic Khmer prahok ktis recipe makes the deliciously rich Cambodian dip made from fermented fish, minced pork and coconut milk that is served with fresh crispy vegetables.
+It also makes a great introduction to the use of Cambodia’s beloved prahok and the herb and spice paste called kroeung in authentic Khmer cuisine.

-Made with prahok, yellow kroeung, minced pork, pea eggplants, some chillies and coconut milk, this prahok ktis recipe — or more accurately, prahok k’tis — is as authentic as they come, but it is also one where you can tone down the amount of prahok as a mild concession to Western palates.
+Made with prahok, yellow kroeung herb and spice paste, minced pork, pea eggplants, some chillies and coconut milk, this prahok ktis recipe – or more accurately, prahok k’tis – is as authentic as they come.
+But it is also a recipe where you can tone down the amount of prahok as a mild concession to Western palates.

-It’s one of the battles that the good Cambodian restaurants face here and it’s often the fault of the staff who don’t go far enough to explain that it’s actually meant to taste like this!
+It’s one of the battles that the good Cambodian restaurants face here and it’s often the fault of the polite well-meaning staff who don’t go far enough to explain that it’s actually meant to taste like this.
 When we dine with visitors keenly interested in learning about Khmer food, we always order it as a great introduction to the key ingredients in this much misunderstood cuisine.

-Pla raa, the Thai’s version of fermented fish that’s similar to prahok, was apparently introduced to the Thai by the Laotian people, which could be correct, but I have an inkling that the Khmer people did it first, given the history of the Thais ‘borrowing’ cooks and ingredients at the end of the glory days of the Khmer Empire.
+Pla raa, the Thai version of fermented fish that’s similar to prahok, is said to have been introduced to the Thai by the Laotian people, which could be correct, but we have an inkling that the Khmer people made it first, given the historical timeline.
+The Thais carted much of the Angkor population, including the cooks, off to Thailand at the end of the glory days of the Khmer Empire.

-However, it does make sense that the same practice of fermenting fish would have occurred centuries ago in both Laos and the Isaan region of north eastern Thailand (which was for centuries part of the Khmer Empire), where freshwater fish is seasonally abundant in the Mekong and many other rivers.
+However, it does make sense that the same practice of fermenting fish would have occurred centuries before in both Laos and the Isaan region of north eastern Thailand (which was for some time part of the Khmer Empire), where freshwater fish is seasonally abundant in the Mekong and many other rivers.

 Most certainly there was an exchange of culinary ideas between the Laotians and the Thais, and if you’ve ever tasted the wonderful khao soi from Laos and nam prik ong (a dip with tomatoes and pork), you will taste the connection.
 Indeed, it is nam prik ong that represents the most obvious link between the Thai nam prik and the prahok based dips of Cambodia.